modern-influence-of-ancient-warriors

 Unity Amidst Diversity

-One of the most striking features of the Persepolis reliefs is the diversity of the human figures.
-The processions depict delegates from across the empire: Elamites, Babylonians, Assyrians, Egyptians, Indians, Scythians, and many others.
-They are all depicted bringing gifts.
+One of the most striking features of the Persepolis reliefs is the diversity of human figures.
+The processions depict delegates from across the empire: Elamites, Babylonians, Assyrians, Egyptians, Indians, Scythians, and many others, all bringing gifts.
 However, the guards are uniformly Persian and Median.
 This contrast is deliberate.
-The empire is presented as a unified collection of diverse peoples, all paying homage to a central authority, which is guarded by an elite, ethnically defined military core.
+The empire is presented as a unified collection of diverse peoples paying homage to a central authority, guarded by an elite, ethnically defined military core.
 The Immortals represent the unchanging, stable center of this multicultural world.
 Their repeated, identical images convey a message of permanence and order against the backdrop of imperial diversity.
 The empire is depicted as a state of perfect balance, protected by an invincible and unchanging force.
+The Louvre's collection of Achaemenid artifacts illustrates this visual strategy through its extensive holdings of glazed brick friezes from Susa.

 The King's Shadow: Divine Protection and Earthly Power